delaneyj/datastar/README.md

 npm install @starfederation/datastar
 ```

+> [!IMPORTANT]
-[!IMPORTANT] Only use the NPM package if you are using a bundler like Vite or it's part of a legacy project.
+> Only use the NPM package if you are using a bundler like Vite or if it’s part of a legacy project.

 ## Contributing